MakeMHz/xbox-hd-plus/manual/Upgrading to XboxHD+.md

 ### Step 2:
 Apply update.
 The update will wait 2 minutes before flashing the firmware update.
-#### DO NOT TURN OFF the Xbox's front LED turns orange.
-Doing so can brick the XboxHDMI/XboxHD+
+**DO NOT TURN OFF THE XBOX** once the front LEDs turn orange.
+Doing so can/will brick the XboxHDMI/XboxHD+.

 ![BIOS Flashing Step 13](./images/upgrade/app_upgrade_1.png)